BogdanCatalin-Iacob/Tetris/README.md

             - Moving down can be done faster manually by pressing the moving down key (Down Arrow)
             - When the current tetromino touches the bottom of the play field or the top of another brick, the player has 500ms to slide it in a different location before it locks down and a different piece is spawned
     -   #### Methods Of PLay
+        - Stack flat, but not too flat, to allow for S and Z tetrominoes.
+Having a flat field will allow a player to rotate less, which saves time.
+A player will also have more placement opportunities.
+The even field will allow a player to think less which results in faster reaction times.
+Also, stacking flat will also mean keeping middle columns lower to the ground, lessening the risk of a block-out.

     -   #### Diagram Legend